koodoonas/xenon2-soundblaster/README.md

 **Experimental prototype.** Adds music reconstructed from the Amiga release to the DOS version of Xenon II: Megablast, using Sound Blaster digital playback and retaining the original PC-speaker effects.

-**Hardware report:** pgeo101 tested it successfully on a real **386 with a PicoGUS in Sound Blaster mode**.
+**Hardware report:** Tested successfully on a real **386 with a PicoGUS in Sound Blaster mode**.
 Development testing also covered DOSBox with emulated SB16 and SB2 configurations.
 A full playthrough and original Creative ISA cards have not been verified.

 Created with assistance from OpenAI Codex for reverse engineering, implementation, and emulator testing; real-machine testing by pgeo101.
 This is an unofficial fan experiment, unaffiliated with the original developers or publishers.